 After Getting a Quote, Make Sure You Ask About Discounts

 Insurance companies often offer discounts, so be sure and ask to have your quote adjusted if you qualify for any of these:

-- Bundled discounts (bundling home and auto usually saves you about 10%)
+- Bundled discounts (bundling home and auto usually saves you about 10% based on our analysis)